 In the meantime, icing the area of injury can bring relief.
 Ideally, ice the area for 15-20 minutes every 1-2 hours.
 Elevation is also recommended to minimize swelling and pain, and do not put weight or pressure on your hurt toe.
 Taking over-the-counter pain medications may also bring temporary relief.
 A broken toe may take up to ten weeks to heal, so patience and a commitment to wearing closed-toe, protective shoes is important.
 High heels do not count, as the positioning and pressure on the toes will likely cause further stress.

 Our Houston podiatrist knows it’s not fun to stub or break a toe!
 Feel free to call our Houston office if you have further questions or concerns.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.